 For up-to-date advice on travel and COVID-19, see our homepage.

-With its dramatic cliffs and beautiful fjords, the coast of Norway has to be seen to be believed, and you'll have the chance to experience it yourself on this nine-day cruise.
+With its dramatic cliffs and beautiful fjords, the coastline of Norway has to be seen to be believed, and you'll have the chance to experience it yourself on this eight-day cruise on board Rotterdam - Holland America's wonderful new flagship which hits all the right notes.

 You'll be joined by the fantastic Si King and Dave Myers, better known as the Hairy Bikers, who will cook some of their favourite recipes for you in a private demonstration before answering your questions.
 They'll also sign copies of their new cookbook, The Hairy Bikers' British Classics.